01 of 18

 But few countries can compete with this small nation when it comes to international competitions that measure the quality of the coffee product.
 Geisha coffee from Chiriqui province has won some prestigious awards and has commanded some exclusive prices in the marketplace.

-But Richard and Dee Lipner decided they would continue growing coffee on their property, even though they arrived from Berkeley, Calif. with little knowledge about the business.
-Their Cafe De La Luna brand is named to describe this organic farm, which operates in... conjunction with lunar phases for top results.
+But Richard and Dee Lipner decided they would continue growing coffee on their property, even though they arrived from Berkeley, California with little knowledge about the business.
+Their Cafe De La Luna brand is named to describe this organic farm, which operates in conjunction... with lunar phases for top results.
 Beyond his methods, Lipner sees Boquete as the "Napa Valley of coffee growing," with soil and climatic conditions that are ideal for producing the best product.

-Lipner gives tours of his operation ($30/person) that will leave you fascinated with the subject of coffee and perhaps a bit envious of his adventuresome spirit.
-Other tours in the area go for similar prices, allowing visitors to sample the product and even take some home.
-Tours are typically 2-3 hours in duration and include transportation from the center of Boquete.Continue to 16 of 20 below.
+Lipner sellss tours of his operation that will leave you fascinated with the subject of coffee and perhaps a bit envious of his adventuresome spirit.
+His is one of several tours in the area that , allow visitors to sample the product and even take some home.
+Tours are typically 2-3 hours in duration and include transportation from the center of Boquete.Continue to 15 of 18 below.

 The Panama Canal